JhanLiufu/ImplicitAdaptation2021_Chen/README.md

 ## Run the Code
 1. When running the experiment with psychtoolbox, change directory to the Controller folder since images in there are used.
 Type in the terminal ```cd Controller```
 2. When running the experiment with psychtoolbox, change directory to the Predictor folder since images in there are used.
 Type in the terminal ```cd Predictor```
+3. For data processing and analysis codes, if the code deals with data from an individual subejct, change directory to the folder of that particular subject.
+If it is across-subject analysis, cd to the directory that contains all subjects' data.